Good info but very boring.

 Led by Sheri R. Colberg, PhD, FACSM—one of the world's leading authorities on exercise and diabetes, and a published researcher who has influenced modern diabetes care—this three-part course will give you the knowledge and skills you need to make a true difference in the lives of those suffering from diabetes.

-This course is first in a three-part Diabetes Training series.
+Now with expanded content including videos, this course is first in a three-part Diabetes Training series.
 It is recommended that all three courses be taken to maximize the learning experience.

 Diabetes and prediabetes affect one third of the American population—and that number is continually rising.
 Learning the necessary skills to effectively train those with diabetes and prediabetes will open up vast opportunities for health and fitness professionals to reach one of the largest—and most in need—client populations.
 The information learned in this course will help you gain a more holistic view of the physical treatment of diabetes and allow you to play an integral role in the healthcare continuum.